ctnava/rxtechnotes/5_settings.md

      - Used for insurance reimbursement
      - Reviewed during pharmacy audits
      - 🧑‍⚕️ Offer to have the **pharmacist counsel** the patient, especially for new medications, changes in therapy, or if the patient appears confused.
 Make sure to document the outcome!

+> 🧾 Pharmacy Clerks may use the register or POS for OTC medications & Prescriptions.
+They may also check IDs.

 #### ⚙️ Back-End